-Coursework for a major in accounting, with a mandatory minor in business administration, includes the following:
+Coursework for a major in Accounting, with a mandatory minor in business administration, includes the following:

-- Required core courses (21 credits): ACCT 220, 221, 310, 311, 321, 323, and 422 - Supplemental major courses (12 credits): Any upperlevel ACCT courses - Required capstone course (3 credits): ACCT 495 - Required minor courses (18 credits): STAT 230(or 200); BMGT 364, 380, and 496; FINC 330; and MRKT 310

-Required related courses (12 credits) which may be applied anywhere in the degree: ACCT 326 (or IFSM 300), ECON 201 and 203, and MATH 107 or MATH 106
+- Required core courses (21 credits): ACCT 220, 221, 310, 311, 321, 323, and 422 - Supplemental major courses (12 credits): Any upperlevel ACCT courses - Required capstone course (3 credits): ACCT 495 - Required minor courses (18 credits): STAT 230 (or 200); BMGT 364, 380, and 496; FINC 330; and MRKT 310 - Required related courses (9 credits) which may be applied anywhere in the degree: ACCT 326 (or IFSM 300), ECON 201 and 203.

-The following course sequence will satisfy all the requirements for the BS in accounting.
-Some recommended courses satisfy more than one requirement; therefore, substituting courses for those listed may make it necessary to take additional courses to meet degree requirements.
-Students should consult with an Academic Advisor before veering from these recommendations, to ensure they are meeting the necessary requirements.
-Information on alternate courses (where allowable) to satisfy general education requirements (in communications, arts and humanities, behavioral and social sciences, biological and physical sciences, mathematics, and interdisciplinary issues) may be found on page 70.
+The following course sequence will fulfill all the requirements for the BS in accounting.
+Coursework for the major is indicated by ◆.
+Since some recommended courses fulfill more than one requirement, substituting courses for those listed may make it necessary to take additional courses to meet degree requirements.
+Students should consult an Advisor whenever taking advantage of other options.
+Information on alternate courses (where allowable) to fulfill general education requirements (in communications, arts and humanities, behavioral and social sciences, biological and physical sciences, mathematics, and interdisciplinary issues) may be found on page 68.